-G4 1 4 NT
+Automate ed System Notifications Opt Out Form

 Student Name:

-Student 's School:
+Student's School:

-Parent . / Guardian Name:
+Parent / Guardian Name 2:

-(Please print)
+D ( (Please print)

 Date:

-give the District and my child's school consent to send me automated h messages through the District's notification system.
+ct and my child's school consent to send me automated ough the District's notification system.

-I under stand emergency messages are excluded from this opt out request.
+I understand emergend ey messages are excluded from this opt out request.

-e copy this form, complete it, and return it to your child's so bu do NOT wish to receive automated information messag
+if you do NOT w rm, complete it, and return it to your child's schoo ish to receive automated NOT wish to receive tomated information messages.